-- What will you implement in order to meet and exceed standards set forth by NCLB?
-How will you motivate teachers and students to perform well under these regulations? - o How does your philosophy of education compare to the school's mission and structure? - What methods do you believe strengthen the academic improvement of IEP and special education students? - Have you had experience with a home-bound education program?
-If so, explain.
-If not, what do you know about implementing such programs? - o How will you implement RtI and common core standards?
+- What will you implement in order to meet and exceed standards set forth by NCLB? - How will you motivate teachers and students to perform well under these regulations? - How does your philosophy of education compare to the school's mission and structure? - What methods do you believe strengthen the academic improvement of IEP and special education students? - How will you implement Rtl and common core standards?